DataDog/dd-trace-go/README.md

 ### Support Policy

-Datadog APM for go is built upon dependencies defined in specific versions of the host operating system, go releases, and the Datadog Agent/API.
-For go the two latest releases are [GA](#support-ga) supported and the version before that is in [Maintenance](#support-maintenance).
+Datadog APM for Go is built upon dependencies defined in specific versions of the host operating system, Go releases, and the Datadog Agent/API.
+For Go the two latest releases are [GA](#support-ga) supported and the version before that is in [Maintenance](#support-maintenance).
 We do make efforts to support older releases, but generally these releases are considered [Legacy](#support-legacy).
-This library only officially supports [first class ports](https://github.com/golang/go/wiki/PortingPolicy#first-class-ports) of go.
+This library only officially supports [first class ports](https://github.com/golang/go/wiki/PortingPolicy#first-class-ports) of Go.

 | **Level**                                              | **Support provided**                                                                                                                                                          |
 |--------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|